Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 ![Output-Mapping](../static/img/output-mapping.png)

-Having done so the variable `somethingGlobal` is accessible over the whole lifespan of the process-instance and could be used as input in a subsequent activity of our process.
+Having done so, the variable `somethingGlobal` is accessible over the whole lifespan of the process instance and can be used as input in a subsequent activity of our process.

 :::info